AkibDa/NumPY/README.md

 * **Array Indexing and Slicing:** Accessing individual elements and sub-arrays using various indexing and slicing techniques.
 * **Array Operations:** Performing element-wise mathematical operations (addition, subtraction, multiplication, division, etc.) on NumPy arrays.
 * **Reshaping Arrays:** Changing the dimensions of arrays using functions like `reshape` and `flatten`.
 * **Broadcasting:** Understanding how NumPy handles operations on arrays of different shapes.
-(Optional - include if you covered this)
-* **Basic Linear Algebra:** (Optional - include if you covered this)  A brief introduction to linear algebra operations with NumPy (e.g., matrix multiplication using `@` or `np.dot`).
+* **Basic Linear Algebra:** A brief introduction to linear algebra operations with NumPy (e.g., matrix multiplication using `@` or `np.dot`).

 ## How to Use This Repo

-1. Clone the repository: `git clone https://github.com/YOUR_USERNAME/YOUR_REPO_NAME.git` (Replace with your actual repo URL)
+1. Clone the repository: `git clone https://github.com/AkibDa/NumPY.git` (Replace with your actual repo URL)
-2. Navigate to the directory: `cd YOUR_REPO_NAME`
+2. Navigate to the directory: `cd NumPY`
-3. The code examples and exercises are in [mention the file names or directories where the code is].
-You can run them using a Python environment with NumPy installed.  (e.g., `python my_numpy_examples.py`)
+3. The code examples and exercises are in main.py.
+You can run them using a Python environment with NumPy installed.

 ## Author